fbpx

 Do we have to share tents with others?

-Tents are provided by Wild Root Journeys.
-We make sure to offer a bit of extra space by offering 2-person tents for single travelers and a 3-person tent for those sharing with another.
-We will ask for your preference to share a tent with someone you are traveling with or to have a single tent for yourself.
-In some areas where we travel like in National Parks, there may be a maximum tent capacity per group.
+Wild Root Journeys provides tents for all participants.
+To ensure added comfort, we offer 2-person tents for solo travelers and 3-person tents for those sharing with a companion.
+We will ask for your preference regarding whether you’d like to share a tent with someone you’re traveling with or have a tent to yourself.
+In certain areas, such as National Parks, there may be a maximum tent capacity per group.
 For those traveling together, we may ask that you share a tent but typically find the numbers to work out and that this is not necessary.
 The benefit of sharing a tent is less gear to fit into the kayaks and extra hands to quickly assemble and tear down camp.
+If you would prefer to bring your own tent, please let us know via emaill and include the model and size!

 Where can we park our vehicles while we are kayaking?